rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 In view of her performance tableau in :numref:`aliceHeatmap`, *Graduate Interpreter* studies at the *Technical High School Köln*, thus, represent definitely **Alice's very best choice**.

-For further reading about the *Rubis* Best Choice methodology, one may consult the following real *decision aid case study* about choosing a best poster in a scientific conference [BIS-2015]_ .
+For further reading about the *Rubis* Best Choice methodology, one may consult in [BIS-2015]_ the study of a *real decision aid case* about choosing a best poster in a scientific conference.

 Back to :ref:`Content Table <Tutorial-label>`